pts1667/ControllerAI/README.md

 ## Synchronous Mode Example (Step-by-Step)

-When `sync` is enabled in `AIOptions.lua`, the engine thread blocks at the end of every update until a `finish_frame` command is received.
+When `sync` is enabled (which is the default) in `AIOptions.lua`, the engine thread blocks at the end of every update until a `finish_frame` command is received.
 This is ideal for Reinforcement Learning or precise debugging.

 ```python
 import requests